micmejia/bible-dump/AMPC/Mark/Mark 12.md

-And to love Him out of _and_ with all the heart and with all the understanding [with the [^m]faculty of quick apprehension and intelligence and keenness of discernment] and with all the strength, and to love one's neighbor as oneself, is much more than all the whole burnt offerings and sacrifices.
+And to love Him out of _and_ with all the heart and with all the understanding [with the faculty of quick apprehension and intelligence and keenness of discernment] and with all the strength, and to love one's neighbor as oneself, is much more than all the whole burnt offerings and sacrifices.